emmo-repo/EMMOntoPy/docs/index.md

   - [blessings]: Clean output for `emmocheck`.
   - [Pygments]: Coloured output for `emmocheck`.
   - [rdflib]: Required for `ontoversion`-tool.
-  - [semver]: Required for `ontoversion`-tool.
-  - [pydot]: Used for generating graphs.
-    Will be deprecated.
   - [pyparsing](https://github.com/pyparsing/pyparsing): Used for parsing Manchester syntax

 See [docker-instructions.md](docker-instructions.md) for how to build a docker image.